Nowadays, easy access to data is table-stakes for high-performing companies.

 Metabase can really help lower the barrier to accessing your data, but it's limited by how well it knows the schema.

-One example is visible in the previous screen recording, where joining Stg Product Timeline Items with Stg Product Organisations prefilled the join key (Organisation ID).
-Metabase can only default this if it knows Organisation ID on Stg Product Timeline Items is a foreign key of Stg Product Organisations, and which field it references.
+One example is visible in the previous screen recording, where joining Stg Product Timeline Items with Stg Product Organizations prefilled the join key (Organization ID).
+Metabase can only default this if it knows Organization ID on Stg Product Timeline Items is a foreign key of Stg Product Organizations, and which field it references.

 ---